courselabs/observability/labs/elasticsearch/README.md

 Time for some practice of the index and search APIs.
 You've loaded individual documents into an index, but it's much quicker to bulk load them.

-Start by bulk indexing all the documents in the file [data/logs.json](../../data/logs.json) (_note the data directory is in the root of the repo folder_).
+Start by bulk indexing all the documents in the file [data/logs.json](../../data/logs.json) (_note the data directory is in the root of the repo folder_) - you'll need to use a different [Document API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html) for that.

 Now write some match queries to find: